gabrielcuvillier/arxwasm/README.md

 * a _www-root_ subfolder, with the website content.

   This consists of the main HTML page embedding the Portable Native Client module (index.html), a native client manifest file (arx.nmf), as well as a support javascript file to provide browser-side access to game data (arx.js).

 * a _run.sh_ script allowing to start a local HTTP server configured to give access to this www-root folder.

 Note that this website is exactly the same as the one hosted at http://arxpnacl.cad-labs.fr

-So, in order to test the build, just drop the generated Portable Native Client module (_arx.pexe_) in the _www-root_ folder, execute the _run.sh_ script from a terminal, and finally open Chrome to load the following URL:
+So, in order to test the build, just copy the generated Portable Native Client module (_arx.pexe_) in the _www-root_ folder, execute the _run.sh_ script from a terminal, and finally open Chrome to load the following URL:

 http://localhost:5100